 We love finding new talent!
 Is there anyone we missed that you think should be added to this list?
 Leave your thoughts in the comments below!

 01. Aaron Draplin

 Hailing from Detroit, Aaron Draplin is a self-taught graphic designer who discovered his talent during a snowboarding stint at the age of 19.
 After spending two years on the slopes reading a bunch of books about design, he scored his first design gig creating snowboard graphics, marking the beginning of a prolific career in design.
-See him here taking on a logo design challenge for education company Lynda and astutely proving the value of good design.

 02. Erik Marinovich